NASA’s Artemis mission hopes to bring humans back to the moon—this time, to stay

 On the morning of August 29, hours after sunrise, NASA’s gigantic Space Launch System (SLS) moon rocket will blast off from the Atlantic coast, bound for lunar orbit.
-Perched on top of the rocket will be the Orion astronaut capsule, destined to carry humans to the moon for the first time since 1972.
+Perched on top of the rocket: the Orion astronaut capsule, destined to carry humans to the moon for the first time since 1972.

-There will be no humans on board this time.
+This time, there will be no humans on board.
 But the mission, dubbed “Artemis I,” will be the first test flight of the shuttle designed to propel us toward the stars.
 The 322-foot-long SLS rocket—which stands taller than the Statue of Liberty—will take off from the Kennedy Space Center in Florida, then circle the dark side of the moon, where no astronaut has ever flown before.
 After a 42-day voyage, it will splash down into the ocean.

 The @NASA_SLS rocket and @NASA_Orion spacecraft have cleared the Vehicle Assembly Building perimeter. pic.twitter.com/PJ2FefMO61